EricGomesGregory/DnD-Wulfgar/Wulfgar/Lore/Geography/KingsPlains/Hafexia/Melfia.md

 #### Silver Scholars
 The Silver Scholars are a group of professors and students from the University of Melfia that work in Melfia's Observatory in search of the truths of the universe.

-Some of the members of the Silver Scholars are *Wizards* or *Sorcerers*...
+Some of the members of the Silver Scholars are *Wizards* or *Sorcerers* that seek in the stars to understand the nature of magic and its properties.

 ***IMPORTANT_CHARACTER.***
 IMPORTANT_CHARACTER_DESCRIPTION.